More Than Just Musings

 Two hundred forty years ago Adams, Franklin, Jefferson, Hamilton, Madison, Monroe and others, built a magnificent house - a solid foundation, three master suites, laundry room in the bedroom wing, family room on the other side of the house, island in the kitchen, patio facing south, etc. But, time has taken its toll on the roof -- the vent roof jacks have cracks, the sheets metal in the valleys has lifted with the wind, moss has grown under the shakes, and the shingles have lost their granules and are torn.
 In short, the roof leaks in several places - gun violence, health care, wage/wealth disparity, mental health, immigration, elderly care, homelessness, poverty, and more.

 Nails, wet patch, and caulking are all temporary solutions, as are raising the gun buying age, modifying the appearance of semi-automatic long guns, banning bump stocks, modestly expanding the data base, reducing magazine size to fifteen or even ten.
 All are half-of-loaf solutions.
 (Migratory bird hunters must have a plug in their shotguns that will allow only three shells.
-We think more of our migratory fowl than we do of our first graders, our teenagers, our college students, our movie goers, our Saturday night clubbers, our country music lovers, and our church goers.)
+We think more of our migratory fowl than we do of our first graders, our teenagers, our college students, our movie goers, our Saturday night clubbers, our country music lovers, our church goers, and our newspaper people.)

 The two major issues in gun violence are reasonable gun laws and mental health.
 To take NRA out of the picture requires defunding its lobby - MAJOR CAMPAIGN REFORM.
 To resolve the mental health issue will take massive funding for research, medication, some sort of out-patient supervised care, and institutionalized care that is more than warehousing.
-Unfortunately, the latter, with the exception of the immediate family and a small segment of the medical and social services communities, has no lobby so it will take dedicated and conscientious legislators who put their country first, their constituents second, and their tribe never.
+Unfortunately, those with mental health issues, with the exception of the immediate family and a small segment of the medical and social services communities, have no lobby so it will take dedicated and conscientious legislators who put their country first, their constituents second, and their tribe never.